SFULibrary/islandora_datastream_crud/README.md

 ### Step 3

 This module doesn't do anything in Step 3 (update or modify the fetched datastream files).
 That's up to you.
 For example, if you fetched all of the TIFF OBJ datastreams from a collection, you could correct the color in the TIFFs using Photoshop, and then push them to your repository.
-Two sample scripts that modify datastream files are included in the `scripts` directory:
+Three sample scripts that modify datastream files are included in the `scripts` directory:

 * a PHP script that appends an element/fragment to a set of XML files
 * a shell script that adds a label/watermark to a set of image files
 * a PHP script that converts JPEG2000 files from those extracted from CONTENTdm to ones usable in Islandora

-You may not find a use for these two scripts, but they illustrate the kinds of things you may want to do to datastream files.
+You may not find a use for these three scripts, but they illustrate the kinds of things you may want to do to datastream files.

 ### Step 4